 The flowers are followed in mid summer by drooping dark purple edible fruits of a plump bean-like appearance, they grow up to 4in (8-10cm) long.
 It is their flowering colour which is responsible for the common name of Chocolate Vine not that the edible fruits taste of chocolate.
 The fruit taste is sweet and resembles a mixture of banana, passionfruit and litchi.
 For climate reasons the UK and north America it is quite rare to get fruit, your best chances are if you plant it facing south.
-In all areas there must be 2 or more of the same Chocolate Vine planted side by side for it to produce fruit and to give it a fuller and deeper effect.
+Ideally plant 2 or more of the same Chocolate Vine side by side, for its best chances to produce fruit and to give it a fuller and deeper effect.

 The leaves of the Chocolate Vine are a mid green coloured when matured, the young foliage will after a brief spell become tinted bronze and become very attractive.
 The Akebia vine holds its leaves throughout mild winters, the foliage takes on a similar bronze appearance.
 It may appear to be dying but it is the norm.